darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

    {
-     "id": "347175fd-7b94-4a7d-8561-9478a4ea3192", <-- Must match id in URL "patientId": "8ddcbd6f-705d-43f0-b09e-6668323c43c8",
+     "id": "347175fd-7b94-4a7d-8561-9478a4ea3192", <-- Must match id in URL "patientId": "8ddcbd6f-705d-43f0-b09e-6668323c43c8", <-- NOT required if package is sent between an organization and linked person
-     "fhirServerId": "c7db9f2c-2768-4064-a107-0fbb5abfa5d4",
+     "fhirServerId": "c7db9f2c-2768-4064-a107-0fbb5abfa5d4", <-- NOT required if package is sent between an organization and linked person
      "securityCode": "123456", <-- Only required if receiver is user or person }

-To re-iterate, when a package is being sent between an organization and linked person, regardless of who is the sender and receiver, the patient id and FHIR server id must be the ids used in the :doc:`organization invite process <organization-invite>`.
-These ids must be the ids used by the **organization** and MUST NOT reflect the :ref:`PFR <definitions-pfr>` id and the patient id in that :ref:`PFR <definitions-pfr>`.
+To re-iterate, if the package is being sent between an organization and a linked person, the FHIR server id and patient is not required.
+This will be automatically determined internally by the API.
-When importing for a person, the API will determine **internally** which :ref:`PFR <definitions-pfr>` and patient id in that PFR will need to be used.

-For all other messages types (such as organization to organization), the patient id can be any patient.

 .. note::